-[REVISED] The Indiana Department of Child Services (DCS) will assess all child fatalities and near fatalities for which there is reason to believe that Child Abuse and/or Neglect (CA/N) may be a factor in the fatality or near fatality.
-If the circumstances surrounding the child's death or near fatality appear to be sudden, unexpected, and/or unexplained, DCS will assess these occurrences to determine whether or not the death or near fatality was related to child abuse and/or neglect.
+The Indiana Department of Child Services (DCS) will assess all reported child fatalities and near fatalities for which there is reason to believe that Child Abuse and/or Neglect (CA/N) may be a factor in the fatality or near fatality.
+If the circumstances surrounding the child's death or near fatality appear to be sudden, unexpected, and unexplained, DCS shall consider these occurrences to determine whether or not the death or near fatality was related to child abuse and/or neglect.